-An introductory course in electrical science for engineers other than EE majors.
+An introductory course in electrical science for engineering students other than EE majors.
 The course extends the student's knowledge of electrical components and circuits, studied in physics, to include dynamic circuits in the steady state.
-This background is then used in an analytical study of transducer systems, electrical instruments, and electromechanical devices.
-Emphasis is placed on the measurement of mechanical parameters with electrical systems and electrical energy conversion in DC and single-phase AC motors.
-3 credit hours.
+Transducer systems, electrical instruments, and electromechanical devices are introduced.
+Emphasis is placed on energy conversion in DC and single phase AC motors and in 3-phase power systems.
+Also, the Thevenin equivalent circuit of DC and AC circuits are introduced.
+3 credits.